pefarrell/pefarrell.github.io/index.md

 <p>2026-05-23: I have <b>been awarded the <a class="iwantyoubold" href="https://www.universityofgalway.ie/about-us/news-and-events/news-archive/2026/may/university-of-galway-celebrates-2026-alumni-award-honourees-at-annual-gala">2026 Alumni Award for Engineering, Science and Technology by the University of Galway</a></b>!
   <figure>
   <img src="{{site.url}}/images/galway-alumni-award-20260523.jpg" alt="2026 Alumni Award for Science, Engineering, and Technology from the University of Galway."/>
-  <figcaption>2026 Alumni Award for Science, Engineering, and Technology from the University of Galway.</figcaption>
   </figure>
 </p>